Download the free data recovery software to recover up to 1 GB ‘Office for Mac’ files

 Step 4) Select all the deleted files, then click Restore.
 The selected files restore to their original location.

 Time Machine backup drive is also useful in restoring data when your macOS turns corrupt, Mac fails to boot, or all your Mac storage drive data is lost due to drive erasure.

-When you don’t use Time Machine to back up your Mac or the Time Machine backup is old, then you need to leverage a data recovery software for Mac to recover your deleted Office for Mac files.
+When you don’t use Time Machine to back up your Mac or the Time Machine backup is old, then you need to leverage a free data recovery software for Mac to recover your deleted Office for Mac files.
 A data recovery software can help you recover deleted PowerPoint, Excel, or Word for Mac files easily.
 Steps are as follows:

 Step 2) Toggle on Document file type, then click Next.
 Specify the drive location from where you wish to recover deleted files, toggle on Deep Scan, then click Scan.

 Step 3) Preview and recover up to 1 GB of the recoverable files to a distinct drive location to avoid overwriting.
 (Watch the below software tutorial)